Scalable and Accurate Variational Bayes for High-Dimensional Binary Regression Models: Approximate Bayesian inference for probit models

 Model \eqref{eq1} also has a simple constructive representation relying on Gaussian augmented data, which has been broadly used in the development of sampling-based \citep{Albert_1993} and variational \citep{consonni_2007,girolami2006} methods.
 More specifically, \eqref{eq1} can be obtained by marginalizing out the augmented data $\bz=(z_1, \ldots, z_n)^{\intercal}$ in the model

-Recalling \citet{Albert_1993}, the above construction leads to closed-form full-conditionals for $\bbeta$ and $\bz$, thus allowing the implementation of a Gibbs sampler where $p(\bbeta \mid \bz, \by)=p(\bbeta \mid \bz)$ is a Gaussian density, and each $p(z_i \mid \bbeta, \by)=p(z_i \mid \bbeta, y_i)$ is the density of a truncated normal, for $i=1, \ldots, n$.
-We refer to \citet{Albert_1993} for more details on this strategy.
-Our focus here is on large $p$ settings where classical Markov chain Monte Carlo methods are often impractical, thus motivating more scalable methods relying on approximate posteriors.
-In Section \ref{sec_2.1}, we discuss standard mean-field strategies for Bayesian probit models \citep{consonni_2007} which rely on representation \eqref{eq2}, and prove that in $p \gg n$ settings these approaches yield poor approximations of the exact posterior that underestimate not only the variance but also the location, thus leading to unreliable inference and prediction.
-In Section \ref{sec_2.2}, we address these issues via a new partially-factorized variational approximation that has substantially improved practical and theoretical performance in large $p$ settings, especially when $p > n$.
+Recalling \citet{Albert_1993}, this construction yields closed-form full-conditionals for $\bbeta$ and $\bz$, thus allowing the implementation of a Gibbs sampler where $p(\bbeta \mid \bz, \by)=p(\bbeta \mid \bz)$ is a Gaussian density, and each $p(z_i \mid \bbeta, \by)=p(z_i \mid \bbeta, y_i)$ is the density of a truncated normal.
+Our focus here is on large $p$ settings that have motivated a growing interest in scalable optimization-based solutions relying on approximate posteriors, beyond classical sampling-based strategies \citep{blei_2017}.
+As clarified in Section \ref{sec_2.1}, also these strategies exploit representation~\eqref{eq2}, but are based on overly-restrictive assumptions which yield to poor approximations in high dimensions.